Learn How to Paint With Wilton Candy Melts.

 TIP: If you start to either paint or fill while the mold is too cold, your candy will instantly harden when it comes in contact with the mold.
 If you are painting, the candy can stick to parts of the mold you don’t want it to, and if you are trying to fill it, you can end up with holes in your candies.

-Fill your candy molds with candy melts:
+Fill your candy molds with candy melts.

-Spoon some of your chosen background color into the mold.
-Tap the mold gently allowing the candy to spread in the mold.
-Add more candy melts and tap again.
-Repeat until the cavity is full right to the top.
-Just be careful not to overfill.
-Tap to remove air bubbles.
-I will usually put the mold over my head, being absolutely sure to keep it horizontal, so I don’t spill candy coating out of the mold, then check to see if their are air bubbles.
-If there are, I stick a paint brush into the candy, pressing out the air bubbles.
+TIP: I will usually put the mold over my head, being absolutely sure to keep it horizontal, so I don't spill candy coating out of the mold, then check to see if there are air bubbles.
+If there are, I stick a paintbrush into the candy, pressing out the air bubbles.

-Candy molds have several different types of stick holes.
-Wilton molds usually have holes that allow you to add a stick that will stick out from the sides of the mold.
 Be sure you have enough room in your freezer to have sticks coming out from both sides of the mold before you add them.
-Side by side freezers, may not allow for this.
-Other molds will have the stick holes within the confines of the mold.
+Side-by-side freezers, may not allow for this.
+Other molds will have stick holes within the confines of the mold.

-To attach a stick, set it in about 3/4 of the way up on your filled cavity (don’t go all the way or once hardened your candy can crack easily.)
+To attach a stick, set it in about ¾ of the way up on your filled cavity (don't go all the way, or once hardened your candy can crack easily.)
 Press it down then twist the stick to cover it with candy.
 Tap the mold to get a really good covering.

 Freeze your lollipops for about 10 minutes until they are set.
-You can tell if they are set by lifting the mold up over your head, once again keeping it level, and look at the candy.
+You can tell if they are set by lifting the mold up over your head, once again keeping it level and looking at the candy.
 If you have areas in the center of the mold that look darker than the rest of the mold, it is still wet.
 Put it back and check again in a few minutes.
 You can also gently tug on the stick and the candy should pop out if ready, if not, freeze it longer.

 TIP: DO NOT forget about your candies and leave them in the freezer for more than 15 minutes.
 They will get sticky with condensation, and that will never, ever, and I mean ever, go away!
 It will dry eventually if left out at room temperature, but you will not have a nice shiny finish anymore.
 Your pops will have a texture to them.
 They will be hard to package as they can stick to the plastic and have a wet appearance.

-Once the candy coating is set, remove your candy mold from the freezer and lower it over your table.
-Set your hand or a cutting board on top of the mold.
-Turn it over and allow the candy to fall out.
-Some molds will require you push on the back side in order to pop the candy out.
+Some molds will require you to push on the back side in order to pop the candy out.
 Allow your candy suckers to come to room temperature before proceeding.

 If you have any excess candy around the edges or your candies, you can trim it with a sharp knife.
 Be careful to just slide the knife along the edge of the candy or you can end up taking chunks out of your lollipops.